weareinteractive/ansible-cron/README.md

 ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests and examples for any new or changed functionality.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)